Last Updated on July 25, 2023 by Labib Ahmad

 EMV stands for EuroPay Mastercard Visa, after the three original companies that developed the standard.
 EMV was introduced in Europe in 2006, in Canada in 2010, and in the US in 2015.
 Interac Debit, which applies to Canadian merchants only, also changed over to the EMV standard in 2010.

-While EMV has not completely replaced swipe for credit card transactions, if you choose to swipe credit cards instead of using EMV-enabled hardware, due to the recent liability shift, you are exposing your business to the risk of fraudulent transactions.
+While EMV has not completely replaced swipe for credit card transactions, if you choose to swipe credit cards instead of using EMV-enabled hardware, because of the recent liability shift, you are exposing your business to the risk of fraudulent transactions.

-Even though the card or device needs to be within about an inch and half of the terminal in order for the communication to occur, NFC payments are also commonly referred to as "Tap & Pay,” “Tap & Go,” or simply "Tap,” because the user can simply tap their card or device on the terminal's surface to complete the transaction.
+Even though the card or device needs to be within about an inch and a half of the terminal in order for the communication to occur, NFC payments are also commonly referred to as "Tap & Pay", "Tap & Go", or simply "Tap" because the user can simply tap their card or device on the terminal's surface to complete the transaction.
 Mobile and wearable payment technology, such as Apple Pay and Android Pay, also rely on NFC technology to complete transactions.

 So why would you pay for a payment gateway-only service?
 Listed below are some instances that require it.

 Many payment processors include the ability to add third-party shopping carts and payments to the applications that your business is already using.
-Integration capability will vary by the processor so it's worth confirming which integrations they offer to confirm they can support the applications that your business is currently using.
+Integration capability will vary by the processor, so it's worth checking which integrations they offer to confirm they can support the applications that your business is currently using.

-We hope you found this information helpful, you’re now well on your way to better understanding the payments industry.
-We created this guide to help businesses that were looking to accept payments for the first time, or who are frustrated by a lack of resources for the payments industry.
-If you want to download the complete Understanding Payments guide, you can do so here.
+We hope you found this information helpful.
+You're now well on your way to better understanding the payments industry.
+We created this guide below to help businesses that are looking to accept payments for the first time or who are frustrated by a lack of resources in the payments industry.